Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Hunter Settlement/Balthazar Coldwindt.md

-Twin brother of [[Salazar Coldwindt]] and actually achieved all of the cool stuff he talks about
+Twin brother of [[../Zal'Aata/Second Domain/Lettered Lamenting/Salazar Coldwindt]] and actually achieved all of the cool stuff he talks about

 [wip]